Table of Contents

 - Cystic fibrosis with meconium ileus

-- Aneteriorly displaced anus
+- Anteriorly displaced anus

-|Mode of treatment||Explanation|
+|Mode of Treatment||Explanation|

 |Rectal approach||Saline and mineral oil enemas can be used.
 Phosphate preparations are best avoided in light of acute phosphate nephropathy secondary to such products.|

-|Mode of treatment||Explanation|
+|Mode of Treatment||Explanation|

-|Behavioral modification||Functional constipation being the most common etiology of childhood constipation, behavioral therapy has a lion’s share in maintenance therapy of constipation.
-Proper toilet training, effective schooling, reinforcing good habits positively play an important part.|
+|Behavioral modification||As functional constipation is the most common etiology of childhood constipation, behavioral therapy is the most important maintenance therapy.
+Proper toilet training, effective schooling, and positive reinforcement of good habits play an important part.|

-|Diet||Optimization of a child’s diet with fibers, adequate fluid intake, fruits and vegetables is beneficial in the long run.|
+|Diet||Optimization of a child’s diet with fiber, adequate fluid intake, fruits, and vegetables is beneficial in the long run.|

-|Laxatives||While chronic use of stool softeners is strongly discouraged, use of medications at half of disimpaction dose is often instrumental in making the transition from disimpaction to maintenance phase uneventful.
-PEG is often the first choice followed by lactulose, senna, sorbitol and other laxatives.
+|Laxatives||While the chronic use of stool softeners is strongly discouraged, the use of medications at half of disimpaction dose is encouraged.
+Polyethylene glycol is often the first choice, followed by lactulose, senna, sorbitol, and other laxatives.
 Stimulant laxatives are best avoided.|

-Encopresis is often classified variously as follows:
+Encopresis is classified as noted in the following table.

 |Retentive||With constipation and secondary overflow and leakage around obstruction; more common|